vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-tutorial.md

    ```

 3. Host the JSON file on a cloud service.
 Copy its URL.
-4. In the 'Entity List' window, select 'Zone-1'.
+4. Select 'Zone-1' either from the Entity List or directly in Interface.
 5. In the 'Properties' tab, change the 'Skybox' property by selecting 'On' from the drop-down.
-6. In 'Skybox source' add the JSON file's URL.
+6. In 'Skybox source', add the JSON file's URL.

 You'll see your zone's lighting change to the image you specified in the skybox.